Bit-Nation/BITNATION-Constitution/README.md

 # Article 6: We are Rights and Freedoms.

 We honour the Non-Aggression Principe (NAP) moral framework.
 We stand unified against any and all forms of coercion, whether it’s through violence, or the implied threat of violence.
 We’re building a world based on voluntary agreements between consenting entities.

+## 6.1 Laws

+- We practice a *Polylegal Law*, meaning people are free to choose the code of law of their preference, whether that’s Common Law, Sharia Law, Civil Law, Pashtunwali, or whatever it may be.
+People are also free to create new individual laws, or new codes of law.

+- Laws can be refereed to, or coded into agreements.

+- Laws are subject to reputation, and people reviewing law are equally subject to reputation of being good or bad at reviewing laws.

+- All laws compete on a free market, and people can choose which specific law is better suited for each individual agreement.

 # Article 7: We are Tolerant and Accepting.